MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/opencl_version.png" width="500">

-To set the OpenCL version, use the compiler flag `-cl-std`.
+To set the OpenCL version, use the kernel option `-cl-std`.
 Vellum sets it to version 2.0 using `-cl-std=CL2.0`.

 ```js
 -cl-std=CL3.0 // Version 300